Blog/Braverse/💎Collector & Product

 If you read set listings, you'll see card counts split into "regular" and "hidden" numbers (for example, a set might be described as having a few hundred regular cards plus several dozen hidden ones).
 Hidden cards appear to be the premium and alt-art pool - the higher-rarity and Secret treatments that sit on top of the base set rather than the cards you'd see in a standard checklist.

 Be careful here: the exact regular-versus-hidden counts we found conflict across sources, and they likely differ by region and printing.
-Treat any specific count you see as something to confirm on the official card database before repeating it.
-[Verify per-set regular/hidden card counts on the official site; reported numbers conflict.]
+Reported numbers conflict, so treat any specific count you see as something to confirm on the official card database before repeating it.

 How booster boxes and packs are configured